Brunonascdev/besu-guild-sample/README.md

 README.md
 ```

-The `Sample_Network` folder contains the sample of the Hyperledger Besu network using [Clique](https://besu.hyperledger.org/private-networks/tutorials/clique).

-The `Token_Contract` folder contains a [ERC-20 Smart Contract](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) (standard Ethereum token) code, with a script to deploy this contract using the [hardhat library](https://hardhat.org/).
+### Folder Description

+- `Sample_Network`: Contains a sample Hyperledger Besu network setup using the [Clique consensus protocol](https://besu.hyperledger.org/private-networks/tutorials/clique).
+The nodes in this folder are preconfigured to simulate a simple private network.
+- `Token_Contract`: Houses the code for an [ERC-20 Smart Contract](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/), which is a standard for creating fungible tokens on the Ethereum blockchain.
+This folder also includes deployment scripts leveraging the Hardhat development environment.
-The `Token_Client` folder contains a Node.js client that interacts with the deployed Token contract using [web3.js library](https://web3js.readthedocs.io/en/v1.10.0/).
+- `Token_Client`: Contains a Node.js client that interacts with the deployed token contract using the [web3.js library](https://web3js.readthedocs.io/en/v1.10.0/).
+This client provides several commands to interact with the token contract, such as checking the token name, minting new tokens, and checking account balances.

-## Starting Besu network
+## Setting Up the Besu Network

 ### Pre-requisites

+Before you begin, ensure you have the following installed:

 - [Hyperledger Besu](https://besu.hyperledger.org/private-networks/get-started/install/binary-distribution)

-The `Sample_Network` folder is already prepared for running the network locally, so you only need to run the script files.
+The `Sample_Network` folder is preconfigured for local execution.
+To start the network, follow these steps:

-1. Go to the scripts folder
+1. Navigate to the scripts folder:

 ```bash
 cd Sample_Network/scripts
 ```

-2. Give the scripts the necessary permission
+2. Set execution permissions for the scripts:

 ```bash
 chmod +x start_node1.sh && chmod +x start_node2.sh && chmod +x start_node3.sh
 ```

-3. Start the first node
+3. Start the first node:

 ```bash
 ./start_node1.sh
 ```

-4. Go to another terminal and start the second node
+4. Open a new terminal and start the second node:

 ```bash
 ./start_node2.sh
 ```

-5. Go to another terminal and start the third node
+5. Open another terminal and start the third node:

 ```bash
 ./start_node3.sh
 ```

-## Deploying the Token contract
+## Deploying the Token Contract

 ### Pre-requisites

+Before you begin, ensure you have the following installed:

 - [Node.js](https://nodejs.org/en)

-The `Token_Contract` folder is already prepared for deploying the contract, so you only need to run the deploy script.

-**Note: The Besu nodes needs to be up and running for deploying the contract.**
+The `Token_Contract` folder is preconfigured for deploying the token contract.
+Please note that the Besu nodes must be running before deploying the contract.

-**Optional Step**
+**Optional: Customizing the Token**

-If you want to change the token name and asset code, go to the contracts folder:
+If you wish to customize the token’s name and symbol, follow these steps:

+1. Navigate to the contracts folder:

 ```bash
 cd Token_Contract/contracts/
 ```

-Open the `Token.sol` file and edit the values on the contract constructor. sample:
+2. Open the Token.sol file and edit the contract constructor as needed.
+For example, to change the token name to “AnotherName” and the symbol to “ANTK”, update the following lines:

-Previously:
+Before:

 ```solidity
     constructor(